Stress Relief Sage Rolls is all about the powerful healing aroma of sage, bundled into the ultimate comfort food; bread.

 Stress Relief Sage

-Whether you are burning a little mound of dried sage before a stressful event, os sipping on a cup of sage tea before bed; sage has been proven to aid in relieving stress.
+Whether you are burning a little mound of dried sage before a stressful event, or sipping on a cup of sage tea before bed; sage has a huge variety of health benefits.

 If burning sage can actually change the composition in the air, linked to positive mood boost, think what it could do in the food we eat!